infinum/ios-handbook/Project flow/Custom xcconfigs.md

 	- always use `All` and `Levels`
 - Settings will be resolved from __right to left__
 	- __iOS Default -> Project -> Target0 -> Resolved__
-- the same as _project_, the only difference is that here you can define custom settings per target
+- The same as _project_; the only difference is that here you can define custom settings per target
-	- user profiles, bundle identifiers, user defined keys (e.g., analytics)
+	- user profiles, bundle identifiers, user-defined keys (e.g., analytics)

 ![](/img/xcconfig_tutorial/step_3_1.png)

 ### Step 4—custom xcconfig

-- for everything above, we want to use _xcconfig_ files to make it easier for us in the long run
+- For everything above, we want to use _xcconfig_ files to make it easier for us in the long run.
-	- it is much easier to add something in a text file than in _Xcode_
+	- It is much easier to add something in a text file than in _Xcode_.
-- but copying keys from _Xcode_ to _xcconfig_ files manually is cumbersome and error-prone
+- But copying keys from _Xcode_ to _xcconfig_ files manually is cumbersome and error-prone.
-- we will use this handy tool for automatic creation: [BuildSettingsExtractor](https://github.com/dempseyatgithub/BuildSettingExtractor)
+- We will use this handy tool for automatic creation: [BuildSettingsExtractor](https://github.com/dempseyatgithub/BuildSettingExtractor).
-	- just drop you _Xcode_ project on top of it, and it will _autogenerate_ all the files you need
+	- Just drop you _Xcode_ project on top of it, and it will _autogenerate_ all the files you need.
-- what is great about this tool is that it __will not do anything__ to __your project__, you have to do it manually!
+- What is great about this tool is that it __will not do anything__ to __your project__—you have to do it manually!

 ![](/img/xcconfig_tutorial/step_4.png)

 ### Step 5—set up custom xcconfig

-- add all of the above to your project
+- Add all of the above to your project.
 	- I would suggest adding those by _drag'n'drop_ so that, when _Xcode_ asks you for which _target_ you want to add, those _unselect all targets_.
-- add all of the custom _xcconfig_ files to your build configurations
+- Add all of the custom _xcconfig_ files to your build configurations.
-	- select _Project_
+	- Select _Project_
-	- select _Info_
+	- Select _Info_
 	- _Configurations_
-		- add custom config files
+		- Add custom config files

 		![](/img/xcconfig_tutorial/step_5_1.png)